threatexpress/red-team-scripts/README.md

 **Author:** Andrew Chiles (@andrewchiles) with code by Joe Bialek, rvrsh3ll, Beau Bullock, and Tim Medin

 A PowerShell v2.0 compatible script comprised of multiple system enumeration / situational awareness techniques collected over time.
-If system is a member of a Windows domain, it can also perform limited domain enumeration.
-However, domain enumeration is significantly limited with the intention that PowerView, BoodHound, etc will be also be used.
+If system is a member of a Windows domain, it can also perform limited domain enumeration with the -Domain switch.
+However, domain enumeration is significantly limited with the intention that PowerView or BoodHound could also be used.

 **Enumerated Information:**